-Suspicion arose that the video may have been faked, considering that there was no car in the water, or evidence of any human remains.
+Suspicion arose that the video may have been faked, considering there was no car in the water or evidence of any human remains.
 However, on 16 January 2020, another witness came forward corroborating the story and saying that they too saw the car flying over the edge of the cliff.

-Some car parts have washed up on nearby beaches, which police are sorting through, but to date there have been no bodies found nor easily identifiable parts of a Lexus SUV.
+Some car parts have washed up on nearby beaches, which police are sorting through, but to date, there have been no bodies found nor easily identifiable parts of a Lexus SUV.
 There is also yet to be a missing person or missing vehicle report filed that might be linked to the incident.

 9 The Man Bat

-In an incident that reminds of the Mothman stories, a father and son were driving along Briggs Road in Wisconsin in September 2006 when the headlights of their pickup illuminated a massive winged creature flying straight towards them.
+In an incident reminiscent of the Mothman stories, a father and son were driving along Briggs Road in Wisconsin in September 2006 when the headlights of their pickup illuminated a massive winged creature flying straight towards them.
 Terrified, all the duo could do was wait for the impact, but seconds before the creature hit their windshield, it let out a high-pitched wail and flew upwards into the night.

-Afterward the father and son both experienced severe nausea and were ill for at least a week.
-This sighting remains the only one of the creature dubbed the Beast of Briggs Road, the Man Bat, because of its huge wings and bat-like features.
+Afterward, the father and son both experienced severe nausea and were ill for at least a week.
+This sighting remains the only of the creature dubbed the Beast of Briggs Road, the Man Bat, because of its huge wings and bat-like features.
 The father, Wohali, also claimed that the creature had yellow eyes and rows of pointy teeth.